mpasson/A_FMM/Docs/intro.rst

 Installation
 -------------
-To install the packages dependencies, just use the provided **requirements.txt** file, by running:
+You can install A_FMM directly from pypi by running:

 .. code-block::

-    pin install -r requirements.txt

-Then, just make sure the folder A_FMM is added to the PYTHONPATH environment variable.
+    pip install A_FMM

 Method Overview
 -----------------